Our Academic Directors

 Wolfgang Aussenegg habilitated in general business administration at the TU Wien.
 Since 2000 he has been an associate professor at the Institute of Management Sciences, Department of Finance and Controlling at the TU Wien.
 Furthermore, he has been academic director of the General Management MBA course since 2008 and of the MBA Corporate Finance & Risk Management since 2021.

-Michael Filzmoser is an associate professor in the research area of work science and organization at the Institute of Management Sciences, opens an external URL in a new window at the TU Wien, vice dean of the Faculty of Mechanical Engineering and Management Sciences, opens an external URL in a new window, and course director of the MBA program Digital Transformation & Change Management.
+Michael Filzmoser is an associate professor in the research area of work science and organization at the Institute of Management Sciences, opens an external URL in a new window at the TU Wien, vice dean of the Faculty of Mechanical Engineering and Management Sciences, and course director of the MBA program Digital Transformation & Change Management.

 He studied International Business Administration at the University of Vienna at the Chair of Organization and Planning, where he also received his PhD in Management.
-At the Vienna University of Technology, he completed his habilitation in business administration.
+At the TU Wien, he completed his habilitation in business administration.

 His research interests include simulation, negotiation and organization theory with a focus on the analysis and design of coordination processes, particularly in connection with digitalization and automation.